openPMD/openPMD-standard/STANDARD.md

 The Versions of this Standard
 -----------------------------

-Major versions of this standard do not need to be backwards compatible.
+Versions of the standard allow codes and implementors to easily differenciate between new updates that are incooperated.

+The full version number is always used in format `<MAJOR>.<MINOR>.<REVISION>` .

+Improvements will be sought to be backwards compatible, if that is not possible then changes in the major version of this standard indicate incompatibility.
-Minor versions need to be backwards compatible and should for example only add optional information or tool updates.
+Minor version updates instead need to be backwards compatible and should for example only add optional information or tool updates.
-Revisions are reserved for minor typos in the documentation (but not in keywords).
+Revisions are reserved for minor typos in the documentation and tools (but not for changes in keywords).

 Hierarchy of the Data File